bloominstituteoftechnology/ios-lambda-timeline/README.md

     <details><summary>Comment Suggestions</summary>
     <p>

     - In the `Comment` object, change the `text`'s type to be an optional string, and create a new `audioURL: URL?` variable as well.
-Modify the `dictionaryRepresentation` and the `init?(dictionary: ...)` to accomodate the `audioURL` and the now optional `text` string.
+Modify the `init?(text: ...)` to accomodate the `audioURL` and the now optional `text` string.

     </p>
     </details>

-2. In the `PostController`, add the ability to create a comment with the audio data that the user records, and save it to Firebase Storage, add the comment to its post, then save the post to the Firebase Database.
+2. In the `PostController`, add the ability to create a comment with the audio data that the user records and add the comment to its post.

     <details><summary>Post Controller Suggestions</summary>
     <p>

       - Create a separate function to create a comment with the audio data.
-      - You can very easily change the `store` method to instead take in data and a `StorageReference` to accomodate for storing both Post media data and now the audio data as well.

     </p>
     </details>